PlugInRichi/pluginrichi/README.md

 ## Hi there :vulcan_salute:

- Hardworking student with close interest in research, excellent collaborations skills and great passion for programming.
+Computer Engineer with close interest in research, excellent collaborations skills and great passion for programming.
 Over the course of my career, I have been attracted to **Machine Learning** :robot: , **Natural Language Processing** 📃 , **Computational Vision** 	:eye: and **Digital Signal Processing** :satellite:

 ### I belive that:

 * Complex problems need creative solutions ✨
 * Communication is the key to work in team 💬
 * Pizza with pineapple is delicious :pizza:

-Keep an open mind to find the unbelievable...

 <!--
 **PlugInRichi/pluginrichi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.